rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 appropriate mannor.
 The responsibilities and goals of each Committee Head are also listed in the Primary Officers' Policy.

-Committee Head appointments terminate with the period of office of the primary officers who chose them.
+Committee Head appointments terminate at the end of the term they were chosen to serve during.

 #### Committee Head Impeachment
 Committee heads may be removed by the Primary Officers for failing to fulfill